20 things to do in New York City for under $20

 The New York International Fringe Festival

 Every August, the New York International Fringe Festival brings a huge range of performances to venues and streets across the city.
 This includes everything from dance to drama, poetry readings to comedy nights.
-Tickets for each event are under $20 and sell out fast.
+Tickets for each event can be under $20 and sell out fast.

 Listen to a free performance by Juilliard students